opeyemiwonder/opeyemiwonder/README.md

-- 👋 Hi, my name @opeyemi.
+- 👋 Hi, my name Opeyemi Adeyemi.
 - 👀 I am a DevOps Engineer.
 - 🌱 I’m currently learning the use of automation tools.
 - 💞️ Let's collaborate on cloud development and automation projects.